|Guaranteed ATAR||80 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Applications for recognition of prior learning (RPL) are assessed on an individual basis.
 Try our RPL search to find out what credit you might be eligible for.

-The Department of Mathematics & Statistics at Curtin University has a strong reputation in Australia in the areas of Applied, Computational and Financial Mathematics.
-Various international university rankings published in 2015 show that the department outperforms the mathematics & statistics departments at all other Western Australian universities.
+Mathematics & Statistics at Curtin University has a strong reputation in Australia in the areas of Applied, Computational and Financial Mathematics.
 Curtin is one of only three universities in Australia with above world-standard expertise in both applied mathematics and computational mathematics, as confirmed in the ERA 2015 results.
-Our leading position in industrial, applied and financial mathematics is also supported by the Department’s collaborative links with WA companies and government organisations such as DSTO, Woodside, Linkforce Engineering, and Sateva.
+Our leading position in industrial, applied and financial mathematics is also supported by collaborative links with WA companies and government organisations such as DSTO, Woodside, Linkforce Engineering, and Sateva.